NsquaredLab/MyoVerse/README.md

 > Order matters!
 - clone
 - install [poetry](https://python-poetry.org/docs/#installation)
-- based on your hardware:
+- based on your OS and hardware please check pytorch's [installation guide](https://pytorch.org/get-started/locally/)
-  - GPU (NVIDIA): `poetry install`
-  - CPU: run `pip install torch torchvision --upgrade` after `poetry install`
 - for building the documentation add `docs` to the *with* flag: `poetry install --with docs`

 ## What is what?
 This projects uses the following structure:
-- doc_octopy: This is the main package.
+- myo_verse: This is the main package.
 It contains:
   - datasets: Contains data loaders and creators as well as a lot of filters to preprocess the data.
   - models: Contains all models and their components.
-  - utils: Various utilities from training loggers to constants.
+  - utils: Various utilities.
 - docs: Contains the documentation.
 - examples: Contains examples on how to use the package.
 - tests: Contains tests for the package.